jhartford/jhartford.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am broadly interested in how we can leverage structural assumptions about data generating processes to make flexible machine learning models generalize beyond the observed distribution of training data.
 To this end, I have worked on using deep learning for causal inference, and on designing deep network architectures for permutation invariant data.
+Since starting at Mila, I've been focusing on learning representations with identifiability guarantees.